hunyadi/md2conf/README.md

 ### Setting up the environment

-Confluence organization domain, base path, username, API token, space key, and Kroki server URL can be specified at runtime or set as Confluence environment variables (e.g. add to your `~/.profile` on Linux, or `~/.bash_profile` or `~/.zshenv` on MacOS):
+Confluence organization domain, base path, username, API token and space key can be specified at runtime or set as Confluence environment variables (e.g. add to your `~/.profile` on Linux, or `~/.bash_profile` or `~/.zshenv` on MacOS):

 ```bash
 export CONFLUENCE_DOMAIN='instructure.atlassian.net'